Kangyi1990/roomba-mover/README.md

 "# roomba-mover"
 This process was running with express framework.
-To start it, run "npm start" in terminal.
+To start it, run "npm install", then "npm start" in terminal.

 Go to localhost:3000 will access this process, follow the input instructions in web page.